2014 Vanuatu, Ambrym

 One important realization to come with the heat of the first day was that the only fresh water that is available in the village is from thermal sources on the shore.
 Hot thermal sources.
 In tropical heat.
 Great.
 Luckily some of the villages have built cisterns to catch rain water.
 Even so during my entire time on Ambrym I had a permanent feeling of thirst and "cookedness".
 They were leaving me only when the temperature became a bit more reasonable during the evening and the village men were meeting in the nakamal to share kava and talk.

 Life here, as all around Vanuatu, is colorful.
 One day we harvested copra on a coconut plantation.
-Another day we set off with Bertrand’s old rifle and chased large wild pigeons and flying foxes through jungle covered mountains of Ambrym.
+Another day we set off with Bertrand’s old rifle and chased wild chicken through jungle covered mountains of Ambrym.
 The fact that each of us eventually shot some was a clear miracle as even to make his moody old gun to go off required sometimes a superhuman effort.
 Another time we walked from Port Vato for five hours through night jungle and old lava streambeds all the way up to the unearthly looking volcanic desert and the Marum volcano.
 A staggering view.
 Back in the village we were preparing the "nalot" from breadfruit and I would admire incredible sunsets painted behind the silhouette of the Malikolo island.
 I was speaking with village elders about stars, life in the village and the beginnings of the mission, listened to them, learned from them … and thanks to Bertrand I felt home even on this faraway island.